 What can you suggest for those of us who have mental health issues or who have family members with mental health issues and do not know what to do?

-Definitely to contact their local chapter of the National Alliance for mental illness.
-There's always family groups.
+Definitely contact their local chapter of the National Alliance for mental illness.
+There are always family groups.
 Family to family it's called.
 They do training locally.
 That's the very first place.
 And just to contact your local community mental health center and find out how they're addressing these issues rather than just writing prescriptions.
 Ask what are there groups available?
 Are there life skills being taught?
 What kind of psychosocial rehab was going on besides to teach independence skills, not just to Medicaid, and tie them to a chair?

 Type caption (optional)

 What would you say to someone considering opening a Casa Milagro?